wso2/docs-mi/en/docs/reference/connectors/amazonsqs-connector/amazonsqs-connector-example.md

 ## Testing

-1. Create a file called data.json with the following payload.
+1. Deploy the back-end service `SimpleStockQuoteService`.

+    1. Download the ZIP file of the back-end service from [here](https://github.com/wso2-docs/WSO2_EI/blob/master/Back-End-Service/axis2Server.zip).
+    2. Extract the downloaded zip file.
+    3. Open a terminal, navigate to the `axis2Server/bin/` directory inside the extracted folder.
+    4. Execute the following command to start the axis2server with the SimpleStockQuote back-end service:

+        === "On MacOS/Linux/CentOS"
+            ```bash
+             sh axis2server.sh
             ```
+        === "On Windows"
+            ```bash
+            axis2server.bat
+            ```

+2. Create a file called data.json with the following payload.
+    ```
     {
       "companyName":"WSO2",
       "queueName":"Queue1"
     }
     ```
-2. Invoke the API as shown below using the curl command.
+3. Invoke the API as shown below using the curl command.
 Curl Application can be downloaded from [here](https://curl.haxx.se/download.html).
     ```
     curl -H "Content-Type: application/json" --request POST --data @body.json http://localhost:8290/sqs/sendToQueue
     ```